tpoisot/tpoisot.github.io/_posts/2011-12-01-the-aggregate-function-in-python.markdown

 author: Tim
 layout: post
 title: The aggregate function in Python
+summary: blog
-summary: Using Python to aggregate data along a given factor.
+chapo: Using Python to aggregate data along a given factor.
 tags:
 - python
 - R